The product of nonabelian simple groups and dihedral groups

 Factorizations of groups naturally arise from the well-known Frattini's argument, including its version in permutation groups.
 One of the most famous results about factorized groups might be one of theorems of It\^o, saying that any group is metabelian whenever it is the product of two abelian subgroups (see \cite{Ito1}).
 Later, Wielandt and Kegel showed that the product of two nilpotent subgroups must be soluble (see \cite{Wie1958} and \cite{Ke1961}).
 Douglas showed that the product of two cyclic groups must be super-solvable (see \cite{D1961}).
-The factorizations of the finite almost simple groups were determined in \cite{LPS1990} and the factorizations of almost simple groups with a solvable factor were determined in \cite{LX2022}.
+In \cite{LPS1990} the maximal factorizations of finite almost simple groups were determined and the factorizations of almost simple groups with a solvable factor were determined in \cite{LX2022}.
 There are many other papers related to factorizations, for instance, finite products of soluble groups, factorizations with one nilpotent factor and so on.
 Here we are not able to list all references and the readers may refer to a survey paper \cite{AK2009}.